+Hosting a successful webinar doesn’t have to be painful.
 In fact, if you or your organisation have produced successful in-person events in the past—many of the principles that you already know still apply.
 They simply need to be updated to fit the virtual or hybrid event model.
+The following tips for virtual and hybrid events will put you on the right and successful track towards hosting your own webinar.

 1. Start With Your Goals